Kuangshi (Leo) Ai

 Simret Araya Gebreegziabher, Kuangshi Ai, Zheng Zhang, Elena L. Glassman, and Toby Jia-Jun Li

-In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics, 2025
+In Proceedings of Findings of the Association for Computational Linguistics: ACL, 2025